Plant

 Etymology

-Genus: Greek - Acacia – from ‘akis’ - (a sharp point) referring to the thorns or the Egyptian thorn ‘akakia’ a species of Acacia that produces gum Arabic
+Genus: Greek - Acacia – from ‘akis’ - (a sharp point) referring to the thorns or the Egyptian thorn ‘akakia’ a species of Acacia that produces gum arabic

 Cultivar